 This qualitative evidence supports two important points: First, neither the devaluation nor its timing was anticipated by the general public, and not even by businesses operating in currency markets.
-In that sense, it was an 'exogenous' economic shock to citizens and the outcome we study, subjective evaluations of well-being.
+In that sense, it was an "exogenous" economic shock to citizens and the outcome we study, subjective evaluations of well-being.
 Second, although citizens are able to self-select into categories (like living in an urban area) that are correlated with treatment assignment, neither respondents nor the Afrobarometer had information, incentive, or capacity to decide whether respondents were interviewed before or after the devaluation, making direct self-selection into treatment highly improbable.
 Rather, the currency devaluation by the Bank of Botswana was an event that demarcated the respondents of the Afrobarometer survey into two groups, not because of the knowledge or decisions of respondents, but simply by chance.
-In Appendix S1, we provide further tests of the equivalence of the treatment and control groups on socio-economic background variables (the appendix is available at http://wber.oxfordjournals.org/).
+In Appendix S1, we provide further tests of the equivalence of the treatment and control groups on socio-economic background variables.
 Appendix S2 and S3 also shows results from regression and matching for observations that are on common support on the propensity score.
 These results do not change the main conclusions below.